 East Prospect is a tiny borough located in the state of Pennsylvania.
 With a population of 926 people and just one neighborhood, East Prospect is the 844th largest community in Pennsylvania.
 East Prospect has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

-When you are in East Prospect, you'll notice that it is more blue-collar than most other communities in America.
-35.50% of East Prospect’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, East Prospect is generally considered to be a blue-collar town.
+35.50% of the East Prospect workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, East Prospect is a borough of sales and office workers, construction workers and builders, and professionals.
 There are especially a lot of people living in East Prospect who work in office and administrative support (15.25%), management occupations (10.50%), and healthcare (7.25%).

 Also of interest is that East Prospect has more people living here who work in computers and math than 95% of the places in the US.

-Being a small borough, East Prospect does not have a public transit system used by locals to get to and from work.
+East Prospect is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of East Prospect are slightly less educated than the national average of 21.84% for the average city or town: 14.50% of adults in East Prospect have a bachelor's degree or advanced degree
+The percentage of adults in East Prospect with college degrees is slightly lower than the national average of 21.84% for all communities.
+14.50% of adults in East Prospect have a bachelor's degree or advanced degree.

 The people who call East Prospect home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of East Prospect residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in East Prospect include German, Irish, Dutch, English, and Italian.